Jelsik/DataVisFinalProject-Pentagon/README.md

 # DataVisFinalProject-Pentagon

+-(WIP combining Owen and My own early ReadMe's into one merged file)

 ## Project Overview
 The loss of property has been a very serious problem that is widespread, numerous, and persistent.
 Local news reports abound on the rise in robbery.
 It is a sad truth, that whe people lose property to criminal activity, there is no guarantee it will be returned.